Trash, Recycling & Yard Waste Area Map:

 - Corrugated cardboard can be added to the recycle cart, but must not protrude out of the cart.

-- Make sure the recycle cart is at least 4' away from the wheeled refuse cart.
+- Make sure the recycle cart is at least 4' away from the brown refuse cart.

 We Do Not Accept the Following Items